Published: 22 Jan 2018

 The banking domain has become multifarious with ever-changing and cutting-edge technology.
-With complex functionalities tangled into the banking applications, it is considered to be most advanced and complicated enterprise solution.
+With complex functionalities tangled into the banking applications, it is considered to be the most advanced and complicated enterprise solution.
 The day-to-day transactions made via banking applications call for high scalability, reliability, and precision in terms of data.
 Therefore, it is imperative to test banking applications under various set-ups.
 An adept test strategy for banking applications should comprise of Mobile, Cloud, Internet, and various other features linked to a banking application.